YingChen7/SELMA3D_challenge-submission-example/README.md

-# This an example for building a container image of your algorithm for the Final Test Phrase of SELMA3D challenge
+# This an example for building a container image of your algorithm for the Final Test Phase of SELMA3D challenge

 ### Step 1: Implement your solution
 * In [requirements.txt](requirements.txt), list the packages required for your solution.